WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Quick facts:

-WP Engine are one of the most popular premium managed WordPress hosts.
-They’re a big company, having raised $250 million in funding in 2018.
-They used this money, in part, to acquire Flywheel (though the two are still run separately and have different features/infrastructure).
+WP Engine is one of the most popular premium managed WordPress hosts, and is a big company, having raised $250 million in funding in 2018.
+It has used this money, in part, to acquire Flywheel (although the two are still run separately and have different features/infrastructure).

-One of the notable things about WP Engine is that, in addition to true managed WordPress features, they also offer value-added tools, such as free access to the Genesis framework and StudioPress child themes (our review).
+One notable thing about WP Engine is that, in addition to true managed WordPress features, it also offers value-added tools, such as free access to the Genesis framework and StudioPress child themes (our review).

 Beyond that, you also get features such as: